pjungwir/benchbase-and-temporal-foreign-keys/slides.md

 Notes:

 - Here is a procedure example.
+- It has the SQL you want to run.
 - What you call this variable is important.
-- Benchbase will use some reflection (I guess) and treats this as a "query id" in your results files.
+- Benchbase will use some reflection (I guess) and treats this as a "query id" in your advanced monitoring files.
+(The ones we just saw.)